jdjohn215/wis-election-units/data/README.md

 I combine these files, add block population, and subset Milwaukee County in order to create `MilwaukeeCounty_Block_VTD_2010.csv` and `MilwaukeeCounty_Block_VTD_2020.csv`.
 See `SubsetMilwaukee.R` for code.

-# block relationships

-The file `tab2010_tab2020_st55_wi.txt` contains the official relationships (i.e. degree of overlap) between 2010 and 2020 census blocks.
-The file was downloaded from [this Census Bureau web page](https://www.census.gov/geographies/reference-files/time-series/geo/relationship-files.2020.html#list-tab-1709067297).

-I add block population and subset Milwaukee County in order to create `MilwaukeeCounty_BlockRelationship_2010to2020.csv.csv`.
-See `SubsetMilwaukee.R` for code.

 # ward-shp

 The `ward-shp` subdirectory includes Milwaukee County ward boundaries for 2002, 2011, and 2022.
 These boundaries originated with the Wisconsin Technology Services Bureau (LTSB).
 I retrieved their archived files from the GeoData[@]Wisconsin archive, subset Milwaukee county, and converted to a standard coordinate reference system (4326) and file format (GeoJSON).